 - Jojoba is not an oil

 Remove make-up with HobaCare Jojoba using a soft cotton cloth or puff.
 You will find that only a few drops will be necessary to complete the job.
 When make-up is removed and skin is thoroughly cleansed, commence the facial massage.
-Please refer to the Massage section to best gauge the way to use the product.
+Please refer to the Massage section to best gauge the way to use the natural skin care product.

 Body Sugaring/Hair Removal